PhilT/machines/README.md

 * The system has been designed to allow a certain flexibility in the configuration although some things may not yet be totally configurable it should be possible to add or modify the relevant package.
 * We are currently focused on Ruby 1.9.2, Rails 3 and Passenger 3.
+* Some commands may not properly escape quotes when used with sudo (e.g. append and replace).
+This may be addressed in a future release.

 Planned
 ---------------------------------------